 Oklahoma Contemporary is excited to work with Oklahoma native and Brooklyn resident Tatyana Fazlalizadeh on her first major exhibition in her home state: Tatyana Fazlalizadeh: Oklahoma is Black.
 Fazlalizadeh has achieved international recognition for her artwork of portraits and words that that give voices to people and communities that are often marginalized, including women, people of color and the LGBTQ community.

-Oklahoma is Black will be the final exhibition at Oklahoma Contemporary’s fairgrounds location.
-The new campus at NW 11th and Broadway will open in the fall of 2019.
+The exhibition is on view at Oklahoma Contemporary now through May 19.
+Oklahoma is Black is the final exhibition at Oklahoma Contemporary’s fairgrounds location.
+The new campus at NW 11th and Broadway will open in early 2020.